DavidLXu/DavidLXu.github.io/_posts/2026-06-19-blog-post-t-rex-paper-notes.md

 | π0.5 + tactile | 6% |
 | T-Rex | 65% |

-T-Rex is far ahead of the strongest baseline, EgoScale.
-The result also contains a subtle warning: **π0.5 + tactile performs worse than π0.5**.
-Naively adding tactile signals to a pretrained VLA can degrade performance.

-The paper's interpretation is that tactile feedback needs architectural support and training alignment.
-It is not just another low-dimensional state vector.

-## Ablations

-The tactile modality ablation is very clear:
+The main result supports the paper's central claim: tactile feedback is most useful when the policy can react with a separate fast pathway.
+The tactile ablation tells the same story:

 | Configuration | Average |
 |---|---:|